 Jackfruit is a unique tropical fruit that has recently increased in popularity.
 It has a distinctive sweet flavor and can make various dishes.
 It's also very nutritious and may have several health benefits.

 Since the fruit is so large and challenging to work with, cans of jackfruit are readily available in the grocery store.
 However, there are different types of canned jackfruit.

 Types of Jackfruit

-- Jackfruit in Syrup: Jackfruit in Syrup is perfect as a snack, served with ice cream, or as part of a delicious smoothie.
+- Jackfruit in Syrup: Jackfruit in Syrup is perfect as a snack, served with ice cream, or as a delicious smoothie.
 It should not be mistaken for young/ green jackfruit in brine, which has a texture and flavor less suited to desserts and more to savory cooking.